-- A. Credits, Accumulation, Compensation.
-Sick leave with full pay shall be accrued by every regular and introductory employee at the rate of one day per month.
+Credits, Accumulation, Compensation.
+Sick leave with full pay shall be accrued by A. every regular and introductory employee at the rate of one day per month.
 Part-time employees shall accrue sick leave at this same rate, pro-rated in proportion to the hours they actually serve, calculated on a daily basis.
 All unused days of sick leave shall be accumulated.
 There is no accrual limit for unutilized sick leave.
 At the time of termination of service, Tier 1 employees, hired prior to July 2013, shall be paid for a maximum of 75 days (600 hours) of accumulated sick leave.
 Tier 2 employees, hired after July 2013, shall be paid for a maximum of 30 days (240 hours) of accumulated sick leave.
 Any regular employee, Tier 1 or Tier 2, separated from service with less than one year's longevity as a regular employee shall not be entitled to payment for unused sick leave.
-An employee whose retirement date is within four months of his or her separation date from the District may choose to convert all or a portion of their unused sick leave to a credit of .004 years of service for each unused day of sick leave. - B. Charges.
+An employee whose retirement date is within four months of his or her separation date from the District may choose to convert all or a portion of their unused sick leave to a credit of .004 years of service for each unused day of sick leave.
+Employee shall submit its request to convert sick leave in writing to HR Coordinator at least one full pay period prior to the date of retirement.

+- B. Charges.
 Sick leave shall be charged against an employee's credit only for regular working days and shall not be charged for time absent on holidays or other authorized days off.
 Employees may charge absences related to Pregnancy Disability Leave or Family Medical Leave against accrued sick leave.
 When sickness or injury is work-related, the regulations of the California Workers' Compensation Law shall apply.
-Sick leave shall not be granted to an employee for work-related sickness or injury incurred while employed elsewhere.

-C. Notification and Certification.
+Sick leave shall not be granted to an employee for work-related sickness or injury incurred while employed elsewhere. - C. Notification and Certification.
 In order to be granted sick leave for any period of time, employees shall, no later than four hours after the time established for reporting to work, notify their supervisor of their inability to report for work and the reason therefore.
 When an employee requests credit for more than three (3) consecutive days of sick leave or more than four (4) days of sick leave in any one thirty (30) day period, said employee shall file with his supervisor a certificate from a physician stating the justification for such absence.